 Once a child is registered at school, the parent must make sure that the child attends regularly.

 Parents should inform the school of the reasons for any unavoidable absence on the first day.

 Parents may request term time absence only in special or exceptional circumstances.
 Such requests should be made in person with the Headteacher.
 Please make an appointment to do this.

-Requests made in writing only will be regarded as not following the correct procedure.
+A request made in writing only will be classed as 'unauthorised'.

 What is unauthorised absence?

 Only the Headteacher can decide if the reason given for absence is acceptable.
 If the Headteacher decides that the reason given for absence is unacceptable, the absence will remain unauthorised which may result in further action by the County Council.